Meet our Board of Directors

 Cedric King

-Krystal McGee
+Krystal Crawford

-Krystal McGee
+Krystal Crawford

 Krystal is a 1996 graduate of State University of West Georgia with a Bachelors in Recreation and Corporate Fitness and was named Sports Woman of the Year in 1992.
 She is a 2016 graduate of Leadership Augusta and a 2018 graduate of Leadership Southeast Georgia.
-She serves on the Healthy Savannah Board and the Unforgettable Dream Board.
+She serves on the boards of Healthy Savannah and the Unforgettable Dream.
+She recently married Craig Crawford and has 2 sons, Nick and Ryan McGee.
+She is an avid softball player and currently plays competitively all over the country earning numerous World and National Championships.

 Chris Nowicki